-I am a huge proponent of regular self reflection.
-In addition to checking in with your employers, periodically assessing your overall career and life satisfaction will give you key indicators on what areas to improve, maintain, implement change.
+I am a huge proponent of regular self-reflection.
+In addition to checking in with your employers, periodically assessing your overall career and life satisfaction will give you key indicators on what areas to improve, maintain, and implement change.

 Patient care is gratifying, and if you enjoy connecting with other people, chances are you will love it too.
 Making a positive difference, big or small, is a huge win.
 Finally being compensated for hard work is deeply rewarding.

 Brainstorm ways to acquire passive income on your own terms.
 Relying solely on income generated by physical time and labor will put you on the fast track to burnout.
 The more control you have, the more likely it is that you’ll achieve your desired work-life balance.